 15 minutes: Students will implement changes in their writing assignments.
 From the class discussion, students can correct their papers, using peer’s suggestions.
 As a class, discuss the writing topic as an introduction to literature— “what has been the greatest use of propaganda so far in Animal Farm?”
 I suggest writing part or all of the writing assignment with students.

 Transition: Create a list of propaganda.
 Students may use their papers and books as needed.

 20 minutes: Students will read chapter seven of Animal Farm.
 As students read, they should find four words to define.

 5 minutes: Wrap up class, explaining that students are responsible for the rest of reading and writing vocabulary words.
 Next class, they will complete a vocabulary activity, defining and altering the parts of speech of their new words.

-That is a fast example of a language arts lesson plan.
+That is a fast example of a lesson plans for high school English.
 It is not the only way to create one!

 Like I mentioned, that is only an example of a lesson plan.
 A beautiful part of teaching ELA is that you reach an assortment of students in a variety of ways, because the subject covers such diverse topics.
 (Someone dislikes poetry?
 Here’s nonfiction.
 No?
 What about a play?)

 No two teachers create English lesson plans the same way.
 Of course, all lesson plans need certain components and require certain considerations.
 We must reach standards.
 As you begin lesson plan creation, it may help to have numerous resources and guidelines.
 As you expand your repertoire and gather more experiences, your language arts lesson plans will be yours—showing your passion and reaching students.